mpv-player/mpv/DOCS/man/options.rst

     Note that ``--playlist`` always loads all entries, so you use that instead if you really have the need for this functionality.

+``--access-references=<yes|no>``
+    Follow any references in the file being opened (default: yes).
+Disabling this is helpful if the file is automatically scanned (e.g. thumbnail generation).
+If the thumbnail scanner for example encounters a playlist file, which contains network URLs, and the scanner should not open these, enabling this option will prevent it.
+This option also disables ordered chapters, mov reference files, opening of archives, and a number of other features.

+    On older FFmpeg versions, this will not work in some cases.
+Some FFmpeg demuxers might not respect this option.

+    This option does not prevent opening of paired subtitle files and such.
+Use ``--autoload-files=no`` to prevent this.

+    This option does not always work if you open non-files (for example using ``dvd://directory`` would open a whole bunch of files in the given directory).
+Prefixing the filename with ``./`` if it doesn't start with a ``/`` will avoid this.

 ``--loop-file=<N|inf|no>``
     Loop a single file N times. ``inf`` means forever, ``no`` means normal playback.
 For compatibility, ``--loop-file`` and ``--loop-file=yes`` are